RgunR/Chat_application/README.md

 ## Setup steps for the Django chat application:

-1. Clone the project from the repository to get all the project files to your local machine.
+1.Clone the project from the repository to get all the project files to your local machine.

 2.Navigate to the Django folder:
 Move to the backend folder within the project directory where the Django project files are located.